AndyQ/Transcribe/README.md

 Install above dependancies

-- FFMpeg needs to be sym-linked or copied into the instance folder as ffmpeg
+- FFMpeg needs to be sym-linked or copied into the server/instance folder as ffmpeg
-- Whisper.cpp needs to be compiled and copied or sym-linked into the instance folder as `whisper`

 (I'm be working on seeing if I can dynamically do this and maybe create a binding wrapper to directly integrate).

-## Setup using Docker
+## Setup using Docker - **Currently not working**

 This is the simplest and quickest way to get started.
 BUT it is quite slow

 Install Docker (or compatible alternative)<br>
 Run ```